NREL-Sienna/PowerSystems.jl/docs/src/man/parsing.md

 data in order to be able to automatically construct forecasts from raw data files.
 The following fields are required for each time array:

-* Simulation:  User description of simulation
+* simulation:  User description of simulation
-* Category:  Type of component.
+* category:  Type of component.
 Must map to PowerSystems abstract types (Bus, ElectricLoad, Generator, LoadZone, Reserve)
-* Object:  Name of component
+* component_name:  Name of component
-* Parameter:  Name of accessor function that can be called on the component to retrieve the forecasted value.
+* label:  Name of accessor function that can be called on the component to retrieve the forecasted value.
-* Scaling Factor:  Controls normalization of the data.
+* scaling_factor:  Controls normalization of the data.
 Use 1.0 for pre-normalized data.
 Use 'Max' to divide the timeseries by the max value in the column.
 Use any float for a custom scaling factor.
-* Data File:  Path to the time series data file
+* data_file:  Path to the time series data file

 PowerSystems supports this metadata in either CSV or JSON formats.
 Refer to [RTS_GMLC](https://github.com/GridMod/RTS-GMLC/blob/master/RTS_Data/FormattedData/SIIP/timeseries_pointers.json)